Scuba Diving Vacation

 Most fish species spawn once or twice a year over maybe a 2-month period during the full moon.
 Lionfish release their eggs every 4 days!!
 They can release up to 20,000 eggs.
 They do not release the eggs until they are fully developed making the chance of survival much higher.
 This means they reproduce at an alarming rate.
 They reach sexual maturity in less than 1 year!
 And they can live until they are around 15 years!

-ReefCI are currently working with local restaurants.
+ReefCI is currently working with local restaurants.
 We are giving them lionfish to include on their menus to introduce lionfish as a food source and to increase awareness of this problem amongst their customers!!
 Lionfish ceviche, lionfish fish cakes, fried whole lionfish, all delicious to eat.